andreasm80/blog.local/content/posts/2024-12-09-evpn-and-route-types/index.md

   - vxlan
   - overlay

-summary: First post in a series of posts covering EVPN and getting to know EVPN
+summary: First post in a series of posts covering EVPN and getting to know EVPN with Arista EOS
 comment: false # Disable comment if false.
 ---